A note on thermal effects in non-linear models for plasma-based acceleration: Theory for warm electron bubble

 Here, $r_b(\xi)$ is the blowout radius at longitudinal position $\xi$, while $\Delta(\xi)$ denotes the thickness of the electron sheath surrounding the bubble.
-Note that when the plasma temperature is non-zero ($k_b T_i \neq 0$) the distinction among the three zones becomes less pronounced (see, for example,~\cref{fig:1,fig:3}), and a more refined parameterization (like, for example~\cite{dalichaouch-2021}) should be adopted.
+Note that when the plasma temperature is non-zero ($\corr{k_B} T_i \neq 0$) the distinction among the three zones becomes less pronounced (see, for example,~\cref{fig:1,fig:4}), and a more refined parameterization (like, for example~\cite{dalichaouch-2021}) should be adopted.
 Nonetheless, for this preliminary study, we maintain the division into these three zones.
 Subsequent adjustments will be necessary to refine this approach for thermal scenarios.

-A clear depiction of the electromagnetic sources within the bubble $(r \leq r_b)$ can be achieved by considering that in a full blowout scenario, all plasma electrons have been expelled from this region, leaving only bunch electrons:
+\corr{In a full blowout scenario, all plasma electrons have been expelled from within the bubble, leaving only bunch electrons, hence the electromagnetic sources are perfectly known therein; One can then obtain the electromagnetic potentials from Maxwell's equations:}